Pumping station: Pumped-storage schemes

 A pumped-storage scheme is a type of power station for storing and producing electricity to supply high peak demands by moving water between reservoirs at different elevations.

 Typically, water is channeled from a high-level reservoir to a low-level reservoir, through turbine generators that generate electricity.
 This is done when the station is required to generate power.
 During low-demand periods, such as overnight, the generators are reversed to become pumps that move the water back up to the top reservoir.

 List of pumping stations

 There are countless thousands of pumping stations throughout the world.
 The following is a list of those described in this encyclopedia.

 United Kingdom

-In the UK, during the Victorian Era, there was a fashion for public buildings to feature highly ornate architecture.
+In the UK (as well as many other countries), water pumping stations built between the 1830s and 1920s were treated as civic buildings, with ornate, formal architecture, reflecting their social importance during the urban sanitary crisis caused by industrialisation.
 Consequently, a considerable number of former pumping stations have been listed and preserved.
-The majority were originally steam-powered, and where the steam engines are still in situ, many of the sites have since re-opened as museum attractions.
+Almost all were powered by large steam engines.
+Many sites with preserved in-situ engines have since re-opened as museum attractions.